Skip to main content

 Teeth Cleaning

-A dentist or a dental hygienist will perform your routine teeth cleaning by removing built up plaque and tartar, flossing, and polishing your teeth.
-Regular cleaning is important to prevent gum diseases, cavities, bad breath, and other dental problems.
-Cleaning should be regular and must be scheduled at least twice a year.
+A dentist or a dental hygienist will perform your routine teeth cleaning by removing built-up plaque and tartar, flossing, and polishing your teeth.
+Regular cleaning prevents gum diseases, cavities, bad breath, and other dental problems.
+You should schedule regular cleanings at least twice a year.

 Fluoride Treatments